Gordon Murray Automotive T.50: Variants

-There will be 25 racing variants of the car, designated as the Gordon Murray Automotive T.50S Niki Lauda, each with a price of £3.1 million (before taxes).
-It has reduced its weight by 134 kg giving the car a weight of 852 kg.
-Additions include a 1784mm wide delta wing on the rear, underbody aerofoil, new front splitter and adjustable diffusers which give the car 1500 kg of downforce.
-The engine has its power boosted to beyond 700PS, an aero fin is added which extends from the roof to the rear of the car and the underbody diffusor ducts are fully opened with the fan permanently running at 7000rpm.
+There will be 25 track only variants of the car, designated as the Gordon Murray Automotive T.50s Niki Lauda, each with a price of £3.1 million (before taxes).
+It has reduced weight by 134 kg giving the car a weight of under 900kg.
+Additions include a 1784mm wide delta wing on the rear, underbody aerofoil, new front splitter and adjustable diffusers which give the car 1200kg of downforce, with an optional high-downforce kit to increase it to 1500kgs.
+The engine has its power boosted to 772ps, an aero fin is added which extends from the roof to the rear of the car and the underbody diffuser ducts are fully opened with the fan permanently running at 7000rpm.
+Each car will apparently be named after a different formula 1 victory achieved by a Gordon Murray designed car.